-The NPPR charge and late payment fee relating to 2009 and the associated charge on a property expired on 01st August 2021.
+Please be advised that the NPPR charge and late payment fee relating to 2009 and 2010 on a property have now expired.

 Each charge which became a charge on property is applied for its own 12 year period, measurable from the liability date.
 From 1st August 2021, the amount of NPPR fees and penalties a vendor is required to pay in order to sell a property which was an NPPR, reduces every year until the liability and charge on the property expires completely on 1st April 2025.